aeoncl/Tachyon-Detours/README.md

 ```

 ## Draal
-Draal is a WIP exe that will start and monitor both msnmsgr.exe and Tachyon.exe
+Draal is the first stage, it crates the process and modify it's import table.

 ### Features
-- [ ] msnmsgr.exe import table patch
+- [x] EXE import table patch
-- [ ] tachyon.exe start
+- [ ] config file

+## Epsilon3
+Small DLL that handles starting and stopping the server with the client.

+### Features
+- [x] Manage one instance of the server
-- [ ] Monitoring
+- [ ] Select free ports and write them to a file

 ## Building